 The Jumpstart Our Business Startups (JOBS) Act is a law, passed in April 2012, intended to ease SEC regulations on small businesses.
 Two of the major components of the law, Title II and Title III, have allowed massive growth of the crowdfunding industry.
 Title II has been in effect since September 2013 and allows mass […]

-A ratio used in commercial real estate construction to compare the amount of the loan used to finance a project to the cost to build the project.
-If the project costs $1 million to complete and the borrower borrows $700,000, the loan-to-cost (LTC) ratio would be 70%.
+A ratio used in commercial real estate construction to compare the amount of the loan used to finance a project with the cost to build the project.
+If the project costs $1 million to complete and the $700,000 is borrowed, the loan-to-cost (LTC) ratio would be 70%.
 The costs included in the $1 million cost […]

 - Loan-to-Value Ratio (LTV)

 The Loan-to-Value Ratio is commonly used by banks and building societies to represent the ratio of the first mortgage lien as a percentage of the total appraised value of real property.
 Typically, assessments with high LTV ratios are generally seen as higher risk and, therefore, if the mortgage is accepted, the loan will generally cost […]

 In this term, “LP” stands for “limited partner”.
 As you might guess, LP investors in equity investments assume both a limited share of risk and, consequently, a limited share of potential profits as compared with the GP investor(s) (GP investor is typically synonymous with “the Sponsor” or the “managing partner”).
 LP investors are not liable […]